Patient and visitor safety

 Baylor Scott & White still requires you to wear a mask

+Patients receiving care for conditions other than COVID-19 may have visitors of any age.
+Visitors must follow all visitation guidelines for the facility.
 We ask visitors to be limited to those essential for the patient’s physical or emotional well-being and care (e.g., care partner, parent).
-We continue to encourage the use of alternative mechanisms for patient and visitor interactions, such as video-call applications on cell phones or tablets.
+We continue to encourage the use of other methods of visiting patients, such as video calls through cell phones or tablets.

 COVID-19/patient under investigation (“PUI”) patients

 One visitor per day for one hour (or less as determined by facility) is allowed.
 The visitor must wear appropriate protective equipment provided by the facility, sign a waiver and follow all staff instructions.
 More than one visitor may be allowed in certain circumstances as determined by facility leadership.